What is GLYXAMBI?

 - have a history of urinary tract infections or problems with urination

 - are going to have surgery.
-Your doctor may stop your GLYXAMBI before you have surgery.
-Talk to your doctor if
+Your healthcare provider may stop your GLYXAMBI before you have surgery.
+Talk to your healthcare provider if

 you are having surgery about when to stop taking GLYXAMBI and when to start it again